Skip to main content

 Similarly, a woman in perimenopause experiencing debilitating symptoms may find that protocols designed to smooth her transition are not covered because menopause itself is a natural life stage, not a disease.
 The system is speaking the language of pathology, while your body is speaking the language of function.

 This creates a difficult situation for individuals seeking to reclaim their health proactively.
 You are asked to wait until your biological system deteriorates to a point that it earns a diagnostic code.
-The future of broader insurance coverage for these protocols depends on the medical community’s ability to translate the value of optimization into the language of prevention and economics.
+The future of broader insurance coverage for these protocols depends on the medical community’s ability to translate the value of optimization into the language of prevention and long-term health economics.

 It requires demonstrating, with robust data, that restoring hormonal balance is a powerful tool for preventing the chronic diseases of aging, such as osteoporosis, cardiovascular disease, and metabolic syndrome.
 This is the journey we are on ∞ to build a bridge of evidence between the lived experience of diminished vitality and the cold, hard data of long-term health outcomes.